w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Students should be able to:

-* provide overall labels and instructions to help users understand the purpose and intent of interactive user interface components, such as form fields and custom widgets
+* provide overall labels and instructions to help users understand the purpose and intent of interactive user interface components, such as names for form fields and custom widgets and instructions about how to operate custom widgets
 * create designs that allow to position labels where users expect them, for example
   * labels for form fields to the left of the field or above in left-to-right languages, or to the right of the field or above it in right-to-left languages
   * labels for radio buttons or checkboxes to the right of the field or below it in left-to-right languages or to the left of the field or below it in right-to-left languages